dmeehan1968/Playground/ImmutableObjects/README.md

 3. Protect mutable objects where changes take place
 4. Efficient handling of values with move semantics

+## Build Environment

+This sample was built using Xcode 5 on Mac OS X Mavericks.
+It uses C++11 code standards which should be compatible with other C++11 compliant compilers.

 ## Sample Project Requirements

 To explore this, we are going to create a simple `Person` class that holds an individuals given, family and alias names.